 - evaluating ideas.

-The move away from teacher-led discussion to student-controlled conversations invigorated the learning experience, principally because the desire to talk came from students asking each other questions.
+The move away from the teacher-led discussion to student-controlled conversations invigorated the learning experience, principally because the desire to talk came from students asking each other questions.
 It was both surprising and exhilarating to find.

 Implementing a Harkness Discussion